redhat-developer/devspaces-images/devspaces-traefik/docs/content/providers/consul-catalog.md

 _Optional_

-Defines TLS options for Consul server endpoint.
+Defines the TLS configuration used for the secure connection to Consul Catalog.

 ##### `ca`

 _Optional_

-`ca` is the path to the CA certificate used for Consul communication, defaults to the system bundle if not specified.
+`ca` is the path to the certificate authority used for the secure connection to Consul Catalog, it defaults to the system bundle.

 ```yaml tab="File (YAML)"
 providers: